Dvidal7788/DataLynx/README.md

 ###### <li>This function writes a new row to a CSV file. *You must first explicitly give yourself CSV write permission.* See example code below.</li>
 ###### <li>Supply the parameters and the function will write the new row to the opened CSV file (see [openFile()](https://github.com/Dvidal7788/dataLynx/tree/master#csvopenfile)) who's filename and file pointer are stored in your dataLynx object.</li>
 ###### <li>The values do NOT need to be in the correct column order!
 This is the purpose of using csv.rowDictWriter() over csv.rowWriter().
-This function will write the row to the CSV file, using the column names in the dict array as a guide, so the column values will always be in the correct order!</li>
+This function will write the row to the CSV file, using the column names in the dict array as a guide, so the values will always be in the correct order!</li>
 ###### <li>NOTE: This function does NOT insert a new row into the data structure in *memory* (see [insertRow()](https://github.com/Dvidal7788/dataLynx/tree/master#insertRow) if this is what you are looking to do).</li>
 </ul>